 - 9. Record the Registration Host and Registration Code and close the dialog. - 10.
-Switch to the appliance application (for example, PCS) and enter the Registration Host and a Registration Code in the appliance's panel, see "Configuring an Appliance to Connect to Pulse One" on page 25.
+Switch to the appliance application (for example, PCS) and enter the Registration Host and a Registration Code in the appliance's panel, see "Configuring an Appliance to Connect to Pulse One" on page 26.

-When the auto-registration process is complete, Pulse One console displays the appliance status as Connected in the appliances list.
+When the auto-registration process is complete, the appliance is added to Pulse One.
+The Pulse One console displays the appliance status as Connected in the Appliances list.